pivotiiii/hourglass/README.md

 - The **Advanced options** / **Activate next window when minimized or closed** timer window context menu option enables the next timer window activation when the current timer window is minimized or closed.
 The command-line option is `--activate-next` / `-an`
 - The timer window pops up on the current virtual desktop.
 - The sound file can be placed to the `%LOCALAPPDATA%\Hourglass` or `%LOCALAPPDATA%\Hourglass\Sounds` directories.
 It can be the symbolic link created by the `mklink` system command.
+- The **Pause all** timer window context menu command pauses all the running timers.
+Command-line command is `pause`
+- The **Resume all** timer window context menu command resumes all the paused timers.
+Command-line command is `resume`

 ### Misc